emsif84/churn_prediction/README.md

 ![Churn by categorical variables](/assets/img/churn_by_categorical_variable.png)

 As mentioned in the previous section, 47% of customers churn within the first 8 months.
 All these customers have a month-to-month-contract.
 This raises the question of why this happens.
 To anwser this question, data was analyzed by comparing customers who have churned within 8 months to those who did not.
-Results show a slightly different picture compared to the overall correlations.
+The results present a slightly different picture compared to the overall correlations, but essentially, there were no significant differences.

 # 4 Recommendations